-How Do You Replace Windows in a Brick House
+Step-by-Step Guide: Replacing Windows in a Brick House

-1. Evaluate the Existing Window Type
+1. Identify the Window Type

-3. Prepare the Work Area
+3. Prep the Work Area

 4. Remove the Old Window Carefully

-If the window is held in with mortar or has a flange embedded behind the brick, removal becomes more complex and may require partial brick removal or specialized tools.
+If the window is embedded in mortar or behind brick flanges, removal gets trickier and may require partial brick removal or special tools.
+When in doubt, call a pro—brick damage is not easily reversed.

 5. Inspect and Repair the Opening

-• Are there signs of water damage, mold, or insect activity?
+• Water damage, mold, or insect activity

 6. Install the New Window

-7. Reattach Trim and Finish
+7. Finish With Trim and Details

 Special Considerations for Brick Houses